denoland/v8/README.md

 releases.
 These branches are a mirror of the upstream `$V8_VERSION-lkgr` branches, except with the patches from the `patches/` directory applied.

-Currently the following V8 branches are provided:
+Currently the following V8 branches are actively updated:

+- `9.4-lkgr-denoland`
+- `9.5-lkgr-denoland`

+Old V8 branches are also still available:

 - `9.3-lkgr-denoland`
-- `9.4-lkgr-denoland`
+- `9.2-lkgr-denoland`

 ## Contributing